TheRealMarcusChiu/personal-website-2/content/thoughts/2025-07-30/index.md

 potluck - to share our own thoughts & feelings as we break down the passage into its sentences and its sentences into its Words.
 Just so that we could "taste and see that the Lord is good and take refuge in His Word" ~ Psalms 34:8

+# Additional Thoughts on Food

+"breaking bread" with someone often signifies a state of peace and reconciliation, implying forgiveness.
+Sharing a meal, especially when involving bread, symbolizes a connection and a sense of brotherhood, indicating a willingness to move forward and mend relationships, even those previously marked by conflict.
+It can be a powerful gesture of hospitality and a way to build trust and unity.

 # Thoughts on Praising God